 DeWalt Cordless Drill Mixer Flexes its 60V FlexVolt Muscle in Concrete

 The DeWalt cordless drill mixer ain’t your daddy’s mud mixer: it’s a protein shake-drinking, powerlifting, 60V FlexVolt beast that can mix concrete.
 Multiple buckets of it on a single charge.
-I’ve been mixing it up with the DeWalt DCD130 for a couple of months now – here’s what I’ve learned.
+I’ve been mixing it up with the DeWalt DCD130 for a couple of months now.
+Thsi may be your new favorite cordless concrete tool.

 - Has the power to fully replace corded handheld mixers